uwhackweek/hackweeks-as-a-service/docs/services/budget-manager.md

 # Budget Manager

-The Budget Manager guides the budgeting discussions, helping the teams get clarity on the scope of work for a given budget amount.
-They will work closely with the funding agency supporting the event to coordinate funding allocations for team members.
+The Budget Manager has experience with university funding policies and the specific requirements of funding agencies who support our hackweeks.

 ## Goals

+* Assisting team members to develop realistic cost estimates for hackweek activities and expenses.
+* Ensuring team activities and expenditures align with the requirements of funding agencies.

 ## Specific Activities

+* notify hackweek organizers of potential funding sources
+* facilitate budgeting conversations
+* create a budget and scope of work
+* allocate funds to cover hackweek activities and expenses

 `````{dropdown} **People With Experience in this Role**